kos-lang/kos/doc/grammar.md

 Continue statement
 ------------------

-The continue statement is legal only inside for, while or do-while loops.
+The continue statement is legal only inside for, loop, while or repeat-while loops.
 If used in the global scope or in a function outside of the loop statements, it will produce a compilation error.

 The statement causes a jump to the end of the compound statement of